SteHun/WorkoutappAssignment/classDiagram.md

 This type is used in the ThreadmillWorkoutPlan.
 We first wanted to use a tuple, but the UML software would'nt let us type < or >.

+## FriendlyMessages
+This is a static class wich could be used by the UI.
+We are including it because it was a simple addition and showed up often in the document.

+## ThreadmillEquipment
+We want the app to be ready to support threadmills, but we don't have access to usable API's at the moment.
+Therefore, we designated an interface for them that remains empty for now.